oils-for-unix/blog-code/regular-languages/README.md

 - `bash` and `mksh` backtrack on glob and fnmatch, but not regex.
   It looks like the project-specific pattern matching algorithms backtrack, but the ones delegated to libc don't.
+- 10/2021 update: extended globs always backtrack!
+Even when a similar regex or glob doesn't.

 ## TODO